 In Scotland, the Enlightenment and Industrial Revolution brought powerful change and new discoveries, and strengthened the country, and by the 19th century, Glasgow had become a world class city.
 During World War I, Scotland participated alongside Britain, sending half a million people to fight.
 In World War II, Scotland suffered damage from bombings but also thrived economically.
 Since the end of the wars, Scotland has struggled with its economy.

-Scotland shares a border with England, and is located across bodies of water from Ireland and Norway.
+Scotland shares a border with England, and is located across bodies of water from Northern Ireland and Norway.

 Major Cities of Scotland